Demystifying Dry Run Testing: A Strategic Blueprint for High-Quality Engineering

 3. Training and Familiarisation

 For new testers or developers, dry run testing is a valuable tool for getting familiar with the software’s functionality.
 It provides a clear understanding of how the software should behave without the need to run the entire system.
-This helps onboard team members faster and reduces the learning curve associated with new software.
+This helps onboard team members faster and reduces the learning curve associated with new software, making it a staple in Managed QA Services for onboarding offshore teams.

 1. Define Test Scenarios